sagemath/sage/src/doc/en/developer/doctesting.rst

 .. _section-parallel-test-whole-library:

-Parallel Testing the Whole Sage Library
+Parallel testing the whole Sage library
 =======================================

 The main Sage library resides in the directory